keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

 Also notable: browser cache is still applied: if the preloaded resource is in the browser cache, no new load attempt is made at all.

 > **Note**: `link` with `rel="preload"` is [currently only supported by Chrome and Safari](https://caniuse.com/#feat=link-rel-preload) but, as you can guess, this covers 80% of the browsers out there.
+>
+> This is enough for supporting it has it's fully backward compatible.

 ## Enabling preload